-3.1.
-Trial Design
+3.1 Trial Design

 WILL is a pragmatic, parallel-group, open-label, multicentre, randomised controlled trial (with a ninemonth internal pilot), with two co-primary outcomes: a maternal outcome assessing superiority and a neonatal outcome assessing non-inferiority.

-This nine-month internal pilot will be undertaken in centres chosen to be representative of sites overall (e.g. number of births and region to test processes of the main trial prior to all centres opening.
-'Stop-go' criteria (see Table 2) will be used by the Trial Steering Committee (TSC) and Data Monitoring Committee (DMC) in a joint meeting to be held at the end of the pilot period to review the data and examine whether the progression criteria have been met.
-If so, recruitment to the main trial will proceed with no break and data from the pilot phase will be analysed together with the main trial data collected.
+This nine-month internal pilot will be undertaken in centres chosen to be representative of sites overall (e.g. number of births and region to test processes of the main trial prior to all centres opening).
+'Stopgo' criteria (see Table 2) were used by the Trial Steering Committee (TSC) and Data Monitoring Committee (DMC) in a joint meeting held at the end of the pilot period to review the data and examine whether the progression criteria have been met.
+It was recommended that recruitment to the main trial should proceed with no break and data from the pilot phase will be analysed together with the main trial data collected.